apache/cloudstack-documentation/source/adminguide/systemvm.rst

    c.
 Fetch the result of the health check from router to be sent back in response.

-4. The patch also supports custom health checks with custom systemVM templates.
+4. The patch also supports custom health checks with custom systemVM Templates.
 This is achieved as follows:

    a.
 Each executable script placed in '/root/health_scripts/' is considered an